Who we are...

 The monthly assessments (dues) pay for the utilities (water, lighting, and heating) and maintenance of the

 common area: the pool, spa, and greenbelt.
-As required by California Law, a 'Reserve Account' is established, managed and funded for long-term replacement of the Association's assets: pool equipment
+As required by California Law, a Reserve Account is established, managed and funded for long-term replacement of the Association's assets: pool equipment

 (furniture, heaters, pumps), cabana fixtures, decking, walkways, lamp poles, fences, trash cans, arbors, and even trees.

 How we are managed...

 The Autumn Wood Homeowners Association is governed by a Board of Directors who are homeowners elected by the membership.
 The Association Board consists of seven (7) members, whose terms are staggered to assure continuity.
-Additionally, an Architectural Review Committee (ARC) assists the Board in governance of aesthetics and proposed homeowner structural changes,
+Additionally, an Architectural Review Committee (ARC) assists the Board in governance of aesthetics and proposed homeowner structural changes.

 The Association's operation is very similar to that of a small non-profit corporation, adhering to Federal and California

 recreational facilities and commonly-owned landscaped areas.
 The Board directs the overall operations of the HOA, publishes newsletters when appropriate, and provides for member services.

 In addition, the Board is charged with supervising the financial stability of the association in providing ample reserves to

 allow for continued operation.
 We are charged with enforcing the Covenants, Conditions & Restrictions (CC&Rs) and making sure that a harmonious community attitude is maintained by creating a balance between

 the wishes of individuals, and what is best for the community as a whole.

-A management company is employed by the Board to facilitate the necessary day-to-day functions of a "front office." to include customer service, direct vendor control, and financial record-keeping.
+A management company is employed by the Board to facilitate the necessary day-to-day functions of a "front office" to include customer service, direct vendor control, and financial record-keeping.